PSYCHOTHERAPY FOR CHILDREN AND YOUNG ADULTS

 Depression is one of the most common illnesses teenagers face.
 The high rate of suicide in depressed teenagers underscores the importance of all high school students receiving quality education about depression, learning that depression is a treatable medical illness, and implementing preventative mental health skills to boost their resilience.
 Depression deletes motivation and self-esteem, it can trap you in a vicious circle.
 Even though your child may want to escape how they’re feeling, it traps your child as it might feel impossible to drum up the energy to change.
 Using solution-focused therapy, cognitive behavior therapy and motivational interviewing, this class will help your child look at the negative beliefs they may hold about yourself and end the self-destructive patterns that sink him or her into further depression.
 It will help your child identify your strengths, recognize your depression triggers, and teach you new coping skills.

 Why Mental Health Skills?

 Unhappy children and teenagers struggle to succeed, are more likely to be absent or suspended, and exhibit behavioral problems.
-Despite knowing their child well, parents and teachers can miss out the signs of depression, stress, and anxiety in their child, or not know how to deal with it.
+Despite knowing their child well, parents and teachers can miss out on the signs of depression, stress, and anxiety in their child, or not know how to deal with it.
 When depression is not understood and dealt with, it erodes your child’s confidence further and the resilience to successfully tackle future transitions in their life.
-Over time, such unresolved mental health needs strips children of resilience making them less likely to deal with in effective ways.
-Thus, mental health literacy during the critical adolescence period and understanding how to achieve mental strength becomes vital for health success of your child.
+Over time, such unresolved mental health needs strip children of resilience making them less likely to deal with ineffective ways.
+Thus, mental health literacy during the critical adolescence period and understanding how to achieve mental strength become vital for the health success of your child.
 Neuroscience research shows us that for lasting impact, learning such positive skills in life must start early.
 Nor do children do not have to be depressed in order to learn such skills and happy children can learn such preventative skills too; the sooner they learn, the more dividends they will reap with their investment in life-long mental health learning.